 You have a 14-day cooling-off period from either the date the loan agreement is signed or when you receive a copy of the agreement, whichever is later.

-If you cancel, you have up to 30 days to repay the capital and interest.
+If you cancel, you have up to 30 days to repay the money.

 What to watch out for with a personal loan

-If your credit rating is less than perfect, you might be accepted for a loan but charged a much higher rate of interest than the representative APR.
+If your credit rating is less than perfect, you might be accepted for a loan but charged a much higher rate of interest.

 Some personal loans have variable interest rates, meaning they can go up or down.